SimonEast/Simple-Ansi-Colors/README.md

-Simple Ansi Colors in PHP
+Simple ANSI Colors in PHP
 ==================

 Simple PHP class for converting basic HTML-like color tags into ANSI escape codes for use in console apps and scripts.
 Auto-detection for Windows/Ansicon users included.

 Version 1.0.0
+<br>MIT Licence

-Requires PHP 5.3 or above.
+<br>Requires PHP 5.3 or above.

 # How to use